 Check local rental levels and demand to see if this is practical.
 Landlords exiting the market means that some areas now have a shortage of rental property.

 2. Buy property in cheaper areas.
 As a very general rule, where prices are lower rents are usually also lower but not proportionately so.
 So simple maths says that yields will be higher.

 3. Buy in places where demand for property is high and supply is low.
 Chances are you’ll be able to let your property at a premium, raising yields.

 Local agents are well placed to advise you where these areas are, and what types of property are sought after.

 4. Invest in shared properties – houses of multiple occupation or HMOs.
 It pretty much goes without saying that the yield will be higher, usually substantially higher, than single occupancy properties.

 5. Invest in property that can be let to students.
-Student property almost always returns a higher yield.
+Student property almost always returns a higher yield …. in normal times.
 Property let to overseas students may be capable of returning an even higher yield.
 But – be aware Covid is impacting this market right now.

 Here’s an Insider report on investing in student property.

 6. If investing in apartments choose properties that are suitable for letting to two sharers, ie. two friends/colleagues (not a couple) because they have two adequately sized bedrooms.

 When there are two people to pay the rent you can usually charge a premium.